A game of quantum advantage: linking verification and simulation: Summary of results

-This framework is very general, and it can be applied to any quantum algorithm supposed to sample from a classical distribution, beyond random quantum circuits.
 As an example, let us consider the optimization version of an NP-complete problem, such as MAXCUT on a $\Delta$-regular graph with $\Delta\geq3$: \begin{example}[MAXCUT] suppose that Bob claims his quantum computer can achieve a better value for an NP optimization problem, say MAXCUT, than Alice's classical computer.
 Recall that for a graph $G=(V,E)$ with $n$ vertices and maximum degree $\Delta$, MAXCUT of the graph can be cast as finding the maximum over $\{0,1\}^n$ of the function

 Here, the normalization $n\Delta$ ensures that $0\leq f(x)\leq 1$.
 Thus, in this case, Bob can propose the function $f_G$ to distinguish his distribution from Alice's classical computer.
-If the value for MAXCUT he can achieve is indeed at least $\epsilon$ better than what Alice can achieve, he wins the game.
-On the other hand, if classical methods can yield a better cut than Bob's quantum computer, then $f_G$ will not suffice and Bob will have to find another function to justify his claim of quantum advantage.
+If the average value for MAXCUT he can achieve is indeed at least $\epsilon$ better than what Alice can achieve, he wins the game.
+On the other hand, if classical methods can yield a better cut than Bob's quantum computer, then $f_G$ cannot claim to have achieved a quantum advantage.
 Note that our choice of normalization in Eq.~\eqref{equ:functionmaxcut} implies that an additive error $\epsilon$ on approximating the expectation value of $f_G$ implies a multiplicative error of order $\epsilon$ for the cut's value. \end{example} As exemplified above, for NP optimization problems, there is a clear choice for which function Bob should propose and it can be computed in polynomial time.

 At first sight, the possibility of the game always requiring an exponential number of rounds seems a plausible outcome.
 However, there is an update rule for Alice's distribution that will lead to the game having at most $\cO( n\epsilon^{-2})$ rounds, where $n$ is the number of qubits of Bob's device, as we explain below.
-Note that we do not claim that this update rule will always lead to Alice winning, only that it will converge after a finite number of rounds.
-However, we will argue that this update rule is an appropriate choice against random circuits and when competing with noisy quantum devices.
+Note that we do not claim that this update rule will always lead to Alice winning, only that it will define a finite series of probability distributions that converge to the one the quantum device.
+The key question is whether Alice can sample from those explicit distributions efficiently or not.
+Interestingly, below we will show that this leads to a successful strategy against random circuits under the condition Bob provides the efficient functions $f_t$.